dp2712/data-512/data-512-Final/Final_proposal.md

 This article summarizez it well for mexico - https://www.aa.com.tr/en/latest-on-coronavirus-outbreak/pandemic-reveals-mexicos-social-economic-disparities/2002155

 <h2> <i>Methodology</i></h2>

+<h4><b>Step 1 - </h4></b> Performing the exploratory data analysis to understand the trends and distribution of Age, gender according to medical history of patients, I will then try to investigate how this distribution had different death ratios due to COVID-19

+<h4><b>Step 2 - </h4></b> Building alinear regression model to understand the role of age, gender and historical diseases impacting in death due to COVID-19

 <i><h4>Ethical considerations of dataset</h4> - As this dataset contains PII information of patients and each individual can easily be identified with their medical history pattern, it is imporatnt to hadle this data with great care and ananimization </i>